-We decided to make learning about 3D printing Fun, our marketing team devised a Fun-Fact wall with specific yet simple to understand for ease of digesting for guest.
-Guests were invited to take part in a short quiz after reading the Fun Facts, upon completion guest were entitled to spin the wheel of Fortune to claim an instant prize or a chance to claim the top prize by assembling a puzzle printed by our engineers.
-Through this fun yet interesting method, guests were able to understand the difference between the professional and hobbyist grade solutions and which would be able to solve their issues.
+We decided to make learning about 3D printing fun this year, with our marketing team devising a Fun-Fact wall that was specific yet simple to understand for guests.
+Guests were invited to take part in a short quiz after reading the fun facts, and they were entitled to spin the wheel of fortune upon completion to claim an instant prize or for a chance to claim the top prize by assembling a puzzle printed by our engineers.
+Through this fun yet interesting method, guests were able to understand the differences between professional and hobbyist grade solutions to solve their issues.

-During the seminar session, Creatz3D also prepared a special guest speaker all the way from Israel, representing and unveiling the world’s first metal depositing 3D printer XJET, Markets Development Manger Mr Avi Cohen.
-The unique technology drew the attention of many guests as after the seminar Creatz3D’s booth was flooded with enquiries about the new Metal printing technology.
-Aside from the ability to print small and accuracy parts in metal, XJET has ceramics Technology as well.
+During the seminar session, Creatz3D also invited a special guest speaker all the way from Israel, representing and unveiling the world’s first metal depositing 3D printer XJET, Markets Development Manager Mr Avi Cohen.
+The unique technology drew the attention of many guests as the Creatz3D’s booth was flooded with enquiries about the new Metal printing technology after the seminar.
+Aside from the ability to print small and accuracy parts in metal, XJET boast of ceramics technology as well.

-Rather than integrating 3D Printing Technology into their workflow straight away, organisations, businesses and individuals are advised to evaluate the feasibility and suitability of the technology based on their requirements and needs, so as to ensure optimal success and benefits.
+Rather than integrating 3D Printing Technology into their workflow right away, organisations, businesses and individuals are advised to evaluate the feasibility and suitability of the technology based on their requirements and needs, so as to ensure optimal success and benefits.

-The media team that was covering the event also had involved Creatz3D in a small section of the filming.
+The media team that was covering the event also involved Creatz3D in a small section of the filming.
 Joining them for the interview was Creatz3D General Manager Mr Sean Looi and Mr Avi Cohen Markets Development Manager from XJET.

 Last but not least, attendees were also able to have a first-hand experience of the 3D Printing process through our uPrint SE Plus and Objet 30 Pro on site, thus allowing them to develop a clearer idea of how it works as well as the various factors to take into consideration when designing their products or parts such as the size of the 3D Printer’s build tray.

-Creatz3D would like to thank all the attendees of ‘Inside 3D Printing Conference and Expo 2016’.
+Creatz3D would like to thank all the attendees of ‘Inside 3D Printing Conference and Expo 2017’.
 For more information about the different types of 3D Printing solutions and technologies that we offer, please proceed here.
 In addition, feel free to check out our latest promotions here and learn more about the benefits that we have lined up for you.
 Alternatively, you can choose to contact us via email at firstname.lastname@example.org or (65) 6631 8555.